|

 Judicial Affairs (it is not clear in The Independent's article whether

-he is the senior official referred to), told the state-run news
+he is the senior official referred to), told the state-run news agency

-agency that "in cases of good behaviour and signs of rehabilitation,
+that "in cases of good behaviour and signs of rehabilitation,

 juvenile offenders may qualify for conditional release under Islamic

 compassion guidelines."
-The decision is not legally binding
+The decision is not legally binding until

-There are about 130 on death row.
-Six have been arrested so far
+130 on death row.
+Six have been arrested so far in 2008.
+The latest

-in 2008.
-The latest known to be executed was Behnam Zare, hanged
+known to be executed was Behnam Zare, hanged in Shiraz on Aug.
+26

-in Shiraz on Aug.
-26 for a crime committed when he was 15.
-Since
+for a crime committed when he was 15.
+Since January 2005, Iran has

-January 2005, Iran has been responsible for 26 of the 32 known executions
+been responsible for 26 of the 32 known executions of juveniles worldwide.

-by executing juveniles are Sudan, Saudi Arabia, Yemen, and Pakistan.
+are Sudan, Saudi Arabia, Yemen, and Pakistan.

 A tragedy